|GBPS Discussion Boards

 Here are a couple of examples >

-I've also noticed that some of the definitives issued during the same period in question such as the 14p grey-blue and the 22p deep blue gave a similar response when immersed in water.
+I've also noticed that some of the definitives issued during the same period in question such as the 14p grey-blue and the 22p deep blue gave a similar reaction when immersed in water.

 It's surprising what you can discover with a little drop of H²O and a bit of ingenuity, the above findings are just a little something to whet your appetite, see what you can discover using this damp paper method I devised in order to discriminate the different variety of papers used !